jadrian1700/SdS-EMRI-dynamics/README.md

 ## How to Run
 1. Clone this repository to your local machine.
 2. Open the desired notebook in `/notebooks` using Mathematica 12.0 or later.
 3. The code is structured to be self-contained.
-Simply evaluate the initialization cells to load the spacetime parameters and run the integration sequence.
+Simply evaluate the initialization cells to load the parameters or pull up the package (located in the source folders) and run the integration and plotting sequences.